Surgical Case Library

 Endocrine

-Thyroid cancer accounts for approximately 1% of all cancers.
-Papillary carcinoma is the most common histologic...
+<p style="text-align: justify;">Thyroid cancer accounts for approximately 1% of all cancers. <strong>Papillary...

 The coexistence of papillary and follicular thyroid carcinomas together with primary clear cell renal carcinoma in the same patient is an exceptionally rare sporadic case.